-Last update: 01.07.2019
+Last update: 04.23.2019

 Deeply flawed but has its uses.
 A good starting point for Europeans and North Americans on a tight budget!
-Read the full Private Internet Access Review to learn more.

-As top services go, Private Internet Access (PIA) rather well.
-It‘s just kind of average: the security it offers is mediocre, so is the speed and the features, so is the look.
+As top services go, Private Internet Access (PIA) is just kind of average: the security it offers is mediocre, so is the speed and the features, so is the look.
 This is despite having a large (3,275+ in 33 countries) server list.
 The strongest selling point?
 It‘s shamelessly cheap.
 That, plus the smart marketing is why a lot of the time it will remain the layman’s choice.

 Is Private Internet Access safe to use?